Gregsai/SDS-Mamacita/README.md

 We will communicate using WhatsApp for fast messaging and Discord for videocalls.
 To do real life meetings we will go to the Centrum Library.

+## User Utilisation
+to use the app, just click : https://sds2-162f6.web.app/

 ## Installation manual
 Note : Make sure to have angular already installed on your device.